vectordotdev/gitdocs/docs/syntax-highlighting.md

 ## Choosing a Renderer

-Both [HighlightJS](https://highlightjs.org) and [PrismJS](https://prismjs.com) are supported since language support is slightly different between the two (mainly PrismJS supports JSX while HighlightJS does not.)
+Both [HighlightJS](https://highlightjs.org) and [PrismJS](https://prismjs.com) are supported, since language support is slightly different between them (mainly PrismJS supports JSX while HighlightJS does not.)
 GitDocs defaults to HighlightJS, but you can enable PrismJS by [changing the renderer](/api/config-file/#syntax-renderer) in the config file.

-## Choosing a Style

-You can use any syntax style/theme supported by the renderer you are using.
+You can also use any syntax style/theme supported by the renderer you are using.

 * [HighlightJS Styles](https://github.com/isagalaev/highlight.js/tree/master/src/styles)
 * [PrismJS Styles](https://github.com/PrismJS/prism-themes)